websockets/ws/doc/ws.md

 - `error` {Error}

 Emitted when an error occurs.
-Errors from the underlying `net.Socket` are forwarded here.

 ### Event: 'message'